Memoir & Memory: Creating Distance From Your Past Self Zoom Seminar, Saturday, February 24th, 2024

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

-Led by Jessica Chiccehitto Hindman, author of Sounds Like Titanic: A Memoir (W.W.
-Norton, 2019), named a finalist for The National Book Critics Circle Award, a “best book of 2019 ” by Amazon and Vox, described as “moving” by the New Yorker, “outrageously funny” by O, The Oprah Magazine, and “fascinating,” by NPR.
+Led by Jessica Chiccehitto Hindman, whose debut, Sounds Like Titanic: A Memoir, was named a finalist for The National Book Critics Circle Award, described as “moving” by the New Yorker, “outrageously funny” by O, The Oprah Magazine, and “fascinating,” by NPR.
 Her writing has appeared in McSweeney's, The New York Times Magazine, and Brevity, among others.
 She is an Associate Professor of English at Northern Kentucky University.

 Memoirists need distance from their past-selves in order to write about their lives with insight and wisdom.
 But how does one create distance between oneself and oneself?
 How do we make our complex, living selves into characters on a page?
 Come to this course as one person, leave as at least two!

 WHAT TO EXPECT:

 - A discussion on the difference between past-self and present-writer-self.